PingSharp/fend-project-memory-game/README.md

 # Memory Game Project

-** a simple card game for train your memory designed by Udacity.
+Memory Game Project is a simple card game for train your memory designed by Udacity.

 The simple card game bases on the static Udacity/fend-project-memory-game on github.